-The income of the Fund is exempt from income tax under Clause 99 of Part I of the Second Schedule to the Income Tax Ordinance, 2001 subject to the condition that not less than 90 percent of its accounting income for the year, as reduced by capital gains, whether realised or unrealised, is distributed amongst the unit holders.
-The Fund has not recorded provision for taxation as the Management Company intends to distribute the required minimum percentage of the Fund's accounting income for the current year as reduced by capital gains (whether realised or unrealised) to its unit holders.
+The income of the Fund is exempt from income tax under Clause 99 of Part I of the Second Schedule to the Income Tax Ordinance, 2001 subject to the condition that not less than ninety percent of its accounting income for the year, as reduced by capital gains, whether realised or unrealised, is distributed amongst the unit holders.
+The Fund has not recorded provision for taxation as the Management Company intends to distribute more than ninety percent of the Fund's accounting income for the current year as reduced by capital gains, whether realised or unrealised, to its unit holders.

-15 EARNINGS PER UNIT (EPU)
+15 EARNINGS PER UNIT